 Another image of Titania, with brightness and contrast adjusted to emphasize small detail.
 The large impact crater (Gertrude) at the bottom is about 180 miles across.
-A 60-mile wide fault valley, or chasma, cuts into a crater (Ursula), at the bottom.
-The prominent fault valley systems near the center extend for nearly 1000 miles, or about a third the circumference of Titania (and may, of course, extend even further into the unlit portion of the satellite).
+A 60-mile wide fault valley, or chasma, cuts into a crater (Ursula) at the bottom.
+The prominent fault valley systems near the center extend for nearly 1000 miles, or about a third the circumference of Titania (and may of course extend even further into the unlit and therefore non-imaged portion of the satellite).

 |Data for Titania|

 Named after the fairy queen in Shakespeare's "A Midsummer Night's Dream"

 Orbital inclination 0.1 degrees

 Orbital period 8.70587 days

 Rotation period 8.70587 days (synchronous rotation, with one side permanently facing Uranus)

 Surface gravity 1/25 of Earth, 1/4 of Earth's Moon